Girl Watcher

 "Girl Watcher" is a song written by Ronald B. Killette and Wayne Pittman and performed by The O'Kaysions.
 It was produced by North State Music.
 The single was first released in March 1968 on North State Records, but it did not become a hit until re-released in June 1968 on ABC Records.

 "Girl Watcher" received gold record status for a million sales from the R.I.A.A. in December 1968.

 Chart performance

-It reached #5 on the Billboard Hot 100 and #6 on the Billboard Hot Rhythm & Blues Singles chart in 1968 and was featured on the group's 1968 album, Girl Watcher.
+It reached No.5 on the Billboard Hot 100 and #6 on the Billboard Hot Rhythm & Blues Singles chart in 1968 and was featured on the group's 1968 album, Girl Watcher.

-The single ranked #45 on the Billboard Year-End Hot 100 singles of 1968.
+The single ranked No.45 on the Billboard Year-End Hot 100 singles of 1968.